carbon-language/carbon-lang/llvm/lib/Target/README.txt

 S is only 6 bytes, but each element is 8 byte-aligned.
 We generate a loop and 4 stores on each iteration.
 If the struct were 8 bytes, this gets turned into a memset.

+In order to handle this we have to:
+  A) Teach clang to generate metadata for memsets of structs that have holes in
+     them.
+  B) Teach clang to use such a memset for zero init of this struct (since it has
+     a hole), instead of doing elementwise zeroing.

 //===---------------------------------------------------------------------===//